GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ## Database Matters

-The Flask app you'll be deploying is a very, very simple service that allows creating and reading back users.
-Each user has a UUID, a `username`, a `fullname`, and a `password`, so the app needs just a single database table to store everything.
-For now, the Flask app just checks at boot time, and creates this table if it doesn’t exist, relying on Postgres itself to prevent duplicate tables.
+The Flask app you'll deploy uses PostgreSQL for its storage needs.
+For now, it checks at every startup to make sure that its single table exists, relying on Postgres itself to prevent duplicate tables.
 (This is best suited for a single Postgres instance, but that's OK for now.)

-So for Postgres, all that's necessary is a way to spin up a Postgres server in our Kubernetes cluster.
-Postgres actually publishes a prebuilt Docker image for Postgres 9.6 on DockerHub, which makes this very easy.
-The relevant config file is `postgres/deployment.yaml`, which includes in its spec section the specifics of the image to use:
+So all you need for PostgreSQL is to spin up the server in your Kubernetes cluster.
+Postgres publishes a prebuilt Docker image for Postgres 9.6 on DockerHub, which makes this very easy.
+The relevant config file is `postgres/deployment.yaml`, and its `spec` section declares the image to use:

     spec:
       containers:
       - name: postgres
         image: postgres:9.6

-For the Flask app to talk to the Postgres server, it needs a Kubernetes `service` opening the port within the cluster.
+You also need to use a Kubernetes `service` to expose the PostgreSQL port within the cluster, so that the Flask app can talk to the database.
 That’s defined in `postgres/service.yaml` with highlights:

     spec:
       type: ClusterIP